autocrypt/autocrypt/README.rst

 Establishing encryption is reminiscent of TLS/STARTTLS handshakes and roughly works like this:

+- INBOME-supporting MUAs are expected to keep some amount of state about the peers that they communicate with.
+Roughly, this state includes whether the peer uses INBOME, and what key the peer uses.

-- A MUA will send an INBOME request header along with each mail it sends out to a peer for which it doesn't have an encryption key.
+- An MUA will send an INBOME request header along with each mail it sends out to a peer for which it has no encryption key.

-- A MUA which sends a mail to an address from where it earlier saw an INBOME request will add an appropriate encryption key.
+- An MUA which sends a mail to an address from where it earlier saw an INBOME request will add an appropriate encryption key.

-- A MUA which sees an INBOME encryption key in an incoming messsage will store it for later use.
+- An MUA which sees an INBOME encryption key in an incoming messsage will store it for later use with that peer.

+- When sending an e-mail to a peer who has established a key in this fashion, the e-mail will be automatically encrypted.

 INBOME basic operations
 -------------------------------

 MUAs maintain INBOME state by parsing incoming and amending outgoing messages.
-The state holding object provides the following conceptual
+The state-holding object provides the following conceptual
 operations:

 - ``process_incoming(mime_cleartext_mail)``: analyze incoming mail and